qwinsi/dream-translate-mv3/README.md

 ## Limitations

-1. Only supports Google Chrome and Microsoft Edge, as Firefox does not support Manifest V3 yet.

-2. The tremendous API changes from Manifest V2 to V3 have made it time-consuming to port the extension to V3.
+The tremendous API changes from Manifest V2 to V3 have made it time-consuming to port the extension to V3.
 Currently, only part of translation and dictionary functions are ported completely, and the rest are unavailable.
 Ported functions include:

 - Translation: Only supports Sogou.
 It won't work if you choose other translation services.
 - Dictionary: Only supports Youdao.
 It won't work if you choose other dictionary services.